Dameon1/graphqlSpotify/client/README.md

 ## Application details

-- This is the beginning of a graphQl client with a graphQl server -
+- This is the beginning of a graphQl client with a graphQl server in one file -

 ## Where to find